railsuser2014/openobject-doc-book-en/8/8_20_Config/index.rst

 	This functionality enables you to considerably extend the productivity of your salespeople who have to send many proposals to customers.

-Finally, you'll see how to import your data into Open ERP automatically, to migrate all of your data in one single go.
+Finally, you will see how to import your data into Open ERP automatically, to migrate all of your data in one single go.

 For this chapter you should start with a fresh database that includes demo data,